In general, build systems are used to:

 On a typical laptop, 4 to 8 threads will thus be compiling simultaneously where possible.

 In certain special cases like older Raspberry Pi computers, the CPU may go into thermal cutback or suffer undervoltage spikes if using an inadequate power adapter.
 While the better solution is to provide adequate DC power and CPU cooling, one may choose to compromise by manually specifying the number of threads.
-For example, with the Raspberry Pi I often use 2 threads.
+For example, with the Raspberry Pi I often use 1 or 2 threads.

 Keeping system responsive